-There is different format and camera i think?
+There are different formats and cameras I think?
 Was it a random decision or do you really want to use different cameras and format? if this is the case why?

-In the end cameras are just a tool.
+In the end, cameras are just a tool.
 What matters is your connection with your subject.
 How do you bring your story across.
 That could be with a beat-up secondhand camera or a brand new one.
-It all comes down to subject matter.
+It all comes down to the subject matter.
 That’s the hardest part for me – finding good topics.
-However, if you want to go for aesthetics… I do have favourite cameras that bring that message across beautifully.
+However, if you want to go for aesthetics… I do have favorite cameras that bring that message across beautifully.
 You can definitely see the difference between medium format and small format.
 You can’t always reach that crisp sharpness and detail of medium format with a 35mm camera.
-So yes, choice of camera adds to the whole process.
+So yes, the choice of the camera adds to the whole process.

 « I love documentary photography because it teaches you something and it can be very personal at the same time.
 You dig deep into a subject matter that tells you something you didn’t know or like to know more of through imagery. »